cmsrs/cmsrs3/README.md

 https://github.com/cmsrs/cmsrs3-vuejs

-## Reporting Issues and Suggestions
+## REPORTING ISSUES AND SUGGESTIONS

 If you notice any problems or have ideas to improve the project, please use the Issues section [Issues](https://github.com/cmsrs/cmsrs3/issues) to let me know.
 Thank you for your support!